deodandem/1134/content/docs/Schedule/_index.md

 In this conference, I will give you feedback on Essay 2.
 The earlier you schedule it, the more time you have to work on revisions.
 The final deadline for revisions is 11/5, 22:00, but if you turn them in earlier and request it, I can provide additional rounds of feedback.
 You may also come up with other questions or topics to discuss during the conference.
 {{< /hint >}}

-10/26 - Richard Wright, *Haiku*
+10/26 - Ezra Pound, H.D., Mina Loy, William Carlos Williams

-10/28 - Mina Loy, Ezra Pound
+10/28 - Richard Wright, *Haiku*, Etheridge Knight

 ### Week 11: Nov 2, 4 — Image, Sentence

 <span class="yellow">Essay 2 Revisions (Due 11/5, 22:00)</span>

-11/2 - Paul Celan
+11/2 - Paul Celan, *Breathturn from Timestead*

-11/4 - Mei-Mei Berssenbrugge
+11/4 - Gertrude Stein, Harryette Mullen

 ### Week 12: Nov 9, 11 -- Sentence
 <p class="descript">
 Can you ascertain the values of a poet from reading their poetry?<br> What are some ways in which poets might clash and disagree?

-11/9: Ron Silliman, Gertrude Stein
+11/9: Baudelaire, *Paris Spleen*, Ponge

-11/11: Harryette Mullen
+11/11: Mei-Mei Berssenbrugge

 <p class="descript">